mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 ### Install the Apps plugin

 The [apps plugin](https://github.com/mattermost/mattermost-plugin-apps) is a communication bridge between your app and the Mattermost server.
-To install it on your local server by cloning the code in a directory of your choice run:
+To install it on your local server, start by cloning the code in a directory of your choice run:

 ```bash
 git clone https://github.com/mattermost/mattermost-plugin-apps.git